-Aaron also has defended companies against lawsuits and administrative charges under Title VII, the Fair Labor Standards Act, the Family and Medical Leave Act, the Americans with Disabilities Act, the Age Discrimination in Employment Act, and the Occupational Safety and Health Act.
-In addition, he regularly represents employers in claims related to enforcing noncompetition agreements and in other contract disputes.
+In addition, Aaron has successfully defended companies against lawsuits and administrative charges under Title VII, the Fair Labor Standards Act, the Family and Medical Leave Act, the Americans with Disabilities Act, the Age Discrimination in Employment Act, the Occupational Safety and Health Act, and in claims related to enforcing noncompetition agreements.

 Prior to joining Jones Day, Aaron served as a law clerk on the U.S. Court of Appeals for the Fifth Circuit and the U.S. District Court for the Western District of Washington.

 National Railway Labor Conference - Basic Labor Relations Training Program